Saxagliptin and Metformin

 • Pancreatitis: Cases of acute pancreatitis have been reported with saxagliptin use.
 Monitor for signs/symptoms of pancreatitis; discontinue use immediately if pancreatitis is suspected and initiate appropriate management.
 Use with caution in patients with a history of pancreatitis as it is not known if this population is at greater risk.

-• Hepatic impairment: Use metformin with caution in patients with hepatic impairment due to potential for lactic acidosis.
+• Hepatic impairment: Avoid use in patients with hepatic impairment due to potential for lactic acidosis.

-• Renal impairment: Metformin is substantially excreted by the kidney; use with caution in patients with renal impairment (use is contraindicated in some patients).
-Monitor renal function; may assess more frequently in patients at increased risk of developing renal impairment (eg, elderly).
+• Renal impairment: Metformin is substantially excreted by the kidney and the risk of metformin accumulation and lactic acidosis increase with degree of renal impairment.
+Initiation of metformin is not recommended in patients with eGFR 30 to 45 mL/minute/1.73 m2 and its use is contraindicated if eGFR <30 mL/minute/1.73 m2.
+Use with caution and monitor renal function; assess more frequently in patients at increased risk of developing renal impairment (eg, elderly).
 Use of concomitant medications that may affect renal function (ie, affect tubular secretion) may also affect metformin disposition.
 Metformin should be withheld in patients with dehydration and/or prerenal azotemia.

 • Stress-related states: It may be necessary to discontinue metformin and administer insulin if the patient is exposed to stress (fever, trauma, infection, surgery).